aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/save-files/_index.md

 ## **How to Save Workbook to Text or CSV Format**

-Sometimes, you want to convert or save a workbook with multiple worksheets into text format.
+Sometimes you want to convert or save a workbook with multiple worksheets into a text format.
 For text formats (for example TXT, TabDelim, CSV, etc.), by default both Microsoft Excel and Aspose.Cells save the contents of the active worksheet only.

-The following code example explains how to save an entire workbook into text format.
-Load the source workbook which could be any Microsoft Excel or OpenOffice spreadsheet file (so XLS, XLSX, XLSM, XLSB, ODS, and so on) with any number of worksheets.
+The following code example explains how to save an entire workbook into a text format.
+Load the source workbook, which could be any Microsoft Excel or OpenOffice spreadsheet file (e.g., XLS, XLSX, XLSM, XLSB, ODS, and so on) with any number of worksheets.

 When the code is executed, it converts the data of all sheets in the workbook to the TXT format.

 You can modify the same example to save your file to CSV.
-By default, [**TxtSaveOptions.separator**](https://reference.aspose.com/cells/javascript-cpp/txtsaveoptions/#separator--) is comma, so do not specify a separator if saving to CSV format.
+By default, [**TxtSaveOptions.separator**](https://reference.aspose.com/cells/javascript-cpp/txtsaveoptions/#separator--) is a comma, so do not specify a separator if saving to CSV format.
 Please note: If you are using the evaluation version and even if the [**TxtSaveOptions.exportAllSheets**](https://reference.aspose.com/cells/javascript-cpp/txtsaveoptions/#exportAllSheets--) property is set to true, the program will still only export one worksheet.

 ```html
 <!DOCTYPE html>